Transportation Resources: Air Travel

 Our mission is to ensure that no veteran in need is denied clinical care because of a lack of transportation.

-Our goal is to transport cancer patients to the hospital at which they need to be in order to receive a specialized form of treatment.
+Our goal is to transport cancer patients to the hospital where they need to be in order to receive a specialized form of treatment.
 Pairs empty seats - on both private and corporate planes - with qualified patients who need the rides, at no cost.

 Footprints in the Sky